What Rachel Reeves could do to pension tax at the Budget

 As the chancellor looks to bolster government funds, few options remain off the table

-With Labour’s second autumn Budget taking place on Wednesday, speculation about further tax rises has grown rife.
+With Labour’s second autumn Budget taking place today, speculation about further tax rises has grown rife.

 Chancellor Rachel Reeves may need to find at least £22bn next month, pre-Budget research from the respected Institute for Fiscal Studies (IFS) found, as rising borrowing costs and weak growth forecasts drastically reduce her room for manoeuvre.